williamyang1991/GP-UNIT/README.md

 ### Inference Notebook
 <a href="http://colab.research.google.com/github/williamyang1991/GP-UNIT/blob/master/notebooks/inference_playground.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" height=22.5></a>
-To help users get started, we provide a Jupyter notebook found in `./notebooks/inference_playground.ipynb` that allows one to visualize the performance of GP-UNIT.
+To help users get started, we provide a Jupyter notebook at `./notebooks/inference_playground.ipynb` that allows one to visualize the performance of GP-UNIT.
-The notebook will download the necessary pretrained models and run inference on the images found in `./data/`.
+The notebook will download the necessary pretrained models and run inference on the images in `./data/`.

 ### Pretrained Models